-It's just not possible to make one's way in today's world without the ability to read.
-For 90,000 of DCs functionally illiterate adults, low literacy skills are a barrier to just about everything completing their education, getting and keeping a decent job, staying out of poverty.
-The Washington Literacy Center removes the barrier by teaching basic skills word attack (sounding things out), fluency (reading at a proper pace), and comprehension (understanding and thinking critically) to adults who read below a fifth grade level.
-Professional, part-time educators, trained in the successful Wilson Reading System, provide individual attention in groups of 8-10, while a case manager connects students with the next steps they will take in their long-term education.
-Research shows that individuals with reading deficiencies need 200-250 hours of practice to begin closing the gap.
-WLC students are well on their way, receiving, on average, over 200 hours each year.
-This year, WLC will help 100 District adults read the signs that point to a brighter future.
+For 90,000 of DC's functionally illiterate adults, low literacy skills are a barrier to just about everything – completing an education, getting a decent job, staying out of poverty.
+WLC removes the barrier by teaching basic literacy, reading, math, and even workforce development skills to adults who read below a fifth-grade level.
+It also works with individuals who are not literate either in their native language or in English.
+Professional, part-time educators provide individual attention in groups of 8-10, while a case manager connects students with the next steps in their long-term education.
+Research shows that individuals with reading deficiencies need 200-250 hours of practice to begin closing the gap and at WLC they are well on their way.
+This year, WLC will help many District adults read the signs that point to a brighter future.
 You can lead the way.